 Even if you use hyperlinks to figure numbers, always confirm in your final version that figure numbers in the text match the right figure.

-Grammar Questions? read@athuman.com
+Grammar Questions? read@athuman.com discuss a few more of these words.

-- 1) One possible approach might be to adjust... - 2) This can potentially be useful for finding... - 3) One possible option is to increase the... - (Answers: 1) change to "possible approach is to"; 2) change to "this is potentially useful"; 3) OK, but "possible" is usually unnecessary here)
+One possible approach might be to adjust...
+This can potentially be useful for finding...
+One possible option is to increase the...
+One wers: 1) change to "possible approach is to"; change to "this is potentially useful"; 3) OK, but "possible" is usually unnecessary here)